 The distributive property of multiplication over addition or subtraction is a property that transforms a product of sums or differences to a sum or difference of products.
 The student who makes this generalization understands that it is possible to distribute terms in different ways, that is, to decompose numbers and get the same result.

-The problem below is a typical example of what can be presented to the student to get him to understand the distributive property of multiplication.
+The problem below is a typical example of what can be presented to the student to help them understand the distributive property of multiplication.

 Example